-In fact, it may prove too much work; potentially encouraging Brits to hire event venues instead in which to hold a party honouring the Queen’s milestone.
+In fact, it may prove too much work; potentially encouraging Brits to hire event venues in London instead in which to hold a party honouring the Queen’s milestone.
 This could be much easier on the whole, as they won’t have to worry about insurance or any safety measures; it will be taken care of for them.

 Nick Starling, director of general insurance at ABI, commented on the guide to Insurance Daily: “With communities across the country planning thousands of events this year, a few common sense precautions will help ensure that events are fun and safe.”

 A leading festival organiser believes the UK events industry will continue to prosper even after the 2012 Olympic Games has finished, reports Event Industry News.

 Speaking at a seminar for the National Outdoor Event Association, managing director of Festival Republic Melvin Benn believes that the 2012 games will be a “massive, massive positive” for the events industry.

 According to Benn, event spaces in London can use the Olympics as a springboard to “expand and develop” in the future.
 In addition, learning lessons from the Olympics gives event venues the foresight to hone future opportunities.

 Furthermore, event venues need to always be learning, adapting and developing their own offering in order to attract customers, he added.

 A question from the floor suggested whether the UK may suffer from a post-games ‘hangover’ – something which Benn suggests won’t happen.
 He believes the Paralympics, likely to be the largest of its kind, will “effectively take the games right up until September”, at which point the football season kicks off.

 As a result, the UK’s ‘hangover’ will be short-lived.